 The Legacy of Minstrelsy

 Much of what we understand as popular culture in 2018 extends from the legacy of minstrelsy in the United States.
 Though the practice of minstrelsy emerges from nineteenth-century entertainment cultures, it endures through the tendency to caricature people of color through derogatory and reductive stereotypes.
 This tendency, which often shapes rhetoric around multiculturalism by managing and tokenizing cultural “difference” through stereotypes, in turn, reproduces the white racial frame in destructive and toxic ways.
 To this point, in his book, Karl Hagstrom Miller deconstructs how minstrelsy installed white supremacy as American culture.
 In his analysis, he elaborates that “whites claimed an almost ethnographic authority in their portrayals,” which, advanced the notion that “genuine [non-white] culture emerged from white bodies” and their representative practices.
 Put another way, non-white culture is only legible as culture when it is performed through white bodies.
 In her work, black feminist scholar Patricia Hill Collins refers to this mechanism as “a controlling image,” whose function is to normalize white supremacy and paternalism and to “make racism, sexism, and poverty appear to be natural, normal, and an inevitable part of everyday life.”
-Collins’ analysis allows us to think critically about the codependent construction of gender and race, and helps us see the aberrance and “grotesquerie” that signifies non-white bodies in popular culture, especially in cartoons and animation.
+Collins’ analysis allows us to think critically about the codependent construction of gender and race, and helps us see the aberrance and “grotesquerie” that signify non-white bodies in popular culture, especially in cartoons and animation.

 In the case of U.S. yoga cultures, the co-option and commodification of words like namaste belong within a different, though related history of white supremacy and paternalism, stemming from British imperialism and colonialism in South Asia.
 The circulation of namaste, for example, emerges from the colonial encounter and the way certain words came to symbolize what the British considered worth noting as representative of Indian culture.
 In written records, namaste is used by the British to note a “Brahmin Hindu gesture.”
 In archival documents from the 1800s, British travelers and colonial authorities describe namaste as a “bowing posture,” accompanied with “hands pressed together.”
 Under the British Raj, namaste and its associated gesture emerge as a symbol of that which made Indians culturally different.
 More importantly, in colonial accounts, namaste appears as a symptom of the authentic, that is, impoverished Hindu, a religious distinction the Oxford English Dictionary uses to trace the etymology of the word.
-The OED notes the prominence of the word namaste in how the British understood and studied Hindu social behaviors (in contradistinction Muslim, for example).
+The OED notes the prominence of the word namaste in how the British understood and studied Hindu social behaviors (in contradistinction to Muslim, for example).

-But we live in the United States, where knowledge of the slavery, theft, and holocaust the British perpetrated in South Asia doesn’t usually merit much critical thought (though it should).
+But we live in the United States, where knowledge of the slavery, theft, and genocide the British perpetrated in South Asia doesn’t usually merit much critical thought (though it should).
 Indeed, in the United States, the standard narrative about South Asia relies on Orientalist stereotypes of destitute children living in underdeveloped villages.
-For those old enough to remember, these were the stereotypes about Africa and Asia beamed into U.S. living rooms through Christian savior television ads in the 1980s and 1990s.
+For those old enough to remember, these were the stereotypes about Africa and Asia beamed into U.S. living rooms through evangelical Christian savior television ads in the 1980s and 1990s.
 Today, however, these same images of impoverished Indian children are interpolated with white folks (overwhelmingly, white women) engaging in yoga tourism.

 A direct quote from a yoga tourism site: “Volunteers with a passion for yoga and travel will find this fantastic program to be one of the most rewarding experiences of their lives.
 Set in wondrous India, the homeland of yoga and a spiritual and cultural nirvana, volunteers will see the amazing sights of India and learn more about yoga while helping others in one of the most poverty-stricken countries in the world.”